Astral1119/formulary/README.md

 - Git
 - Google account with access to Google Sheets

+If you want to publish a package, you also need to set up the [Github CLI](https://cli.github.com/).

 ### Installation

 **macOS / Linux:**

+Simply copy/paste the following command into a terminal.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Astral1119/formulary/main/scripts/install.sh | bash